MEDICAL OFFICE BUILDING

 Surgery Department Renovation

-AEC, Inc. was the Civil, Structural, MEP and FP Engineer for the total renovation of St. Mary Medical Center’s 55,000 square foot Surgery Department renovation and addition at their Langhorne, Pennsylvania campus.
-This four phase project consisted of a new south facing service corridor addition along with a large new mechanical room addition.
-The first phase of this project was to construct a new hybrid and a new special OR suite.
-These two new facilities will relieve some patient loads on other existing operating rooms while they are relocated and replaced during latter phases of the project.
+AEC, Inc. provided civil, structural, MEP and FP engineering for the total renovation and addition to the 55,000 square foot surgery department at the Langhorne, Pennsylvania campus.
+This four-phase project consisted of a new south facing service corridor addition and a large new mechanical room addition.
+The first phase of this project included the construction of a new hybrid and a new special OR suite.
+These two new facilities were designed to relieve some patient loads on existing operating rooms during relocation and replacement.

-A UPS system was added in the basement below the new hybrid OR, which will allow the surgeons to complete a procedure without power interruption while transitioning to the emergency generators picking up the load.
-The mechanical room addition housed two of three new large air handlers which were designed to provide conditioning requirements for this renovation project.
+A UPS system was added in the basement below the new hybrid OR, allowing the surgeons to complete a procedure without power interruption while transitioning to the emergency generators picking up the load.
+The mechanical room addition houses two of three new large air handlers which were designed to provide conditioning requirements for this renovation project.
 AEC designed the third air handler to fit into an existing roof top penthouse and added a large supply and return shaft vertically through two existing floors of the hospital.
-All distribution ductwork in the OR ceiling was replaced with new systems fed from each new air handler as the phases were constructed.
+All distribution duct work in the OR ceiling was replaced with new systems fed from each new air handler as the phases were constructed.

 ASSISTED LIVING FACILITIES

-AEC, Inc. has been Engineer of Record for several assisted living facilities, beginning in the early 1990’s with Beaumont at Bryn Mawr and more recently with Lambertville Seniors Center.
+AEC, Inc. has served as Engineer of Record for several assisted living facilities, beginning in the early 1990’s with Beaumont at Bryn Mawr and more recently with Lambertville Seniors Center.

 Structure for the living areas usually consists of wood frames and wall bearing supports.
-The nursing wings are similar with steel supports at each center nurse’s station to open the area up for visual observation.
-The main core structure is typically steel framed, which lends itself to flexibility for different amenity requirements, such as dining areas, kitchens, shops, theaters and other open spaces like lobbies and lounges.
+The nursing wings are similar with steel supports at each central nurse’s station to open the area up for visual observation.
+The main core structure is typically steel framed, which lends itself to flexibility for different amenity requirements, such as dining areas, kitchens, shops, theaters and other open spaces such as lobbies and lounges.

 Like the structure, the mechanical systems have been broken down into the same three different areas.
-The living spaces have individual systems for each unit with all connecting spaces conditioned by their own roof top units.
-The nursing wings get conditioned by a VAV system supplied by a roof top, which is powered through a VFD that allows it to ramp up and down depending on the VAV space requirements.
-If the wing is large enough it can be segregated by units that help isolate the different use areas for energy cost savings in heating and cooling requirements.
+The living spaces have individual systems for each unit with all connecting spaces conditioned by individual roof top units.
+The nursing wings are conditioned by a VAV system supplied by a roof top, which is powered through a VFD that allows it to ramp up and down depending on the VAV space requirements.
+If the wing is large enough it can be segregated by units that help to isolate the different use areas for energy cost savings in heating and cooling requirements.